 - FDA Target Product Profile (TPP)

-To navigate organizations through Regulatory clinical labeling requirements, Freyr offers specialized clinical labeling services.
+To navigate organizations through clinical labeling requirements, Freyr offers specialized clinical trial labeling services.

 Development and Review of DCDS & DCSI

 Freyr has proven expertise in creating high-quality Developmental Core Data Sheets (DCDS).
-The DCDS is an intermediary core label that plays an important role in deriving content for first-to-file national labels (like USPI, SmPC, etc).
+The DCDS is an intermediary core label that plays an important role in deriving content for first-to-file national labels (like USPI, SmPC, etc.).
 The DCDS/DCSI is prepared from the target label, and it provides integrated safety and efficacy to an intervention or drug.
 The DCDS/DCSI helps investigators and sponsors more effectively by presenting and updating focused and dedicated DCDS sections that can conveniently be placed within the IB.
-The DCSI helps in developing Company Core Safety Information (CCSI), which later forms an integral part of the Company Core Data Sheet (CCDS).
+The DCSI helps in developing CCSI, which later forms an integral part of the Company's Core Data Sheet (CCDS).

-Development and Review of FDA Target Product Profile (TPP), EU-draft SmPC (dSmPC)
+Development and Review of FDA Target Product Profile (TPP) and EU-draft SmPC (dSmPC)